Doyle E. Carlton: Governorship

 During his term, he faced several financial problems caused by the Great Depression which begun under his term.
-He had to reduce payrolls and cut many state jobs in an attempt to reduce the state's budget.
-Carlton would also support more banking regulations.
-He would even personally reduce his own salary as governor from $9,000 to $7,500.
+He reduced payrolls and cut many state jobs to attempt to reduce the state's budget.
+Carlton also supported more banking regulations.
+He even personally reduced his salary as governor from $9,000 to $7,500.

-During his tenure as governor the state would face several other issues such as: the collapse of the state's land boom, a violent hurricane hit the state and a Mediterranean Tephritidae infestation.
+During his tenure as governor the state faced other issues including the collapse of Florida's land boom, a violent hurricane, and a Mediterranean Tephritidae infestation.
 He left office on January 3, 1933, returning to Tampa, Florida.

-Although Carlton was against inheritance and income taxes along with legalizing parimutuel betting, a three cent gas tax would be created during his term in order to help with the construction of highways.
-A tax commission and purchasing agency would be established in order to combat overspending in the state government.
-In 1931, a bill legalizing pari-mutuel betting would be passed despite Carlton's veto.
-Despite this, the legislature would nullify it by a margin of one state senator's vote as many members of the state legislature were desperate for more income for the state.
+Although Carlton opposed inheritance and income taxes along with legalizing parimutuel betting, a three-cent gas tax was created during his term to help finance the construction of highways.
+A tax commission and purchasing agency were established to combat overspending in the state government.
+In 1931, a bill legalizing pari-mutuel betting was passed despite Carlton's veto.
+Despite this, the legislature nullified it by a margin of one state senator's vote as many members of the state legislature were desperate for more income for the state.